Skip to primary navigation Skip to content Skip to footer

 Dinner at Obstinate Daughter

 When you’re ready for dinner, head over to the Obstinate Daughter, a restaurant that showcases some of the state’s fresh seafood.
-The menu features geechee fries, frogmore stew, oysters and a lowcountry shrimp roll.
+The menu features Geechee fries, frogmore stew, oysters, and a Lowcountry shrimp roll.

 • Posted in: